How To Get A Home Equity Loan | Process 2026

 Check your home equity loan rates.
 Start here

 You’ve chosen your preferred lender.
-Now it’s time to formally apply for the loan, which can be done online, over the phone, or in person if the lender has a brick-and-mortar office.
+Now it’s time to move forward with the home equity loan steps and formally apply for the loan, which can be done online, over the phone, or in person if the lender has a brick-and-mortar office.

 When it comes to filling out your application, the steps for a home equity loan are similar to any other mortgage.
 Lenders will ask for the same types of financial documentation.
 And if anything is unclear or the underwriter finds an issue, you might be asked for supporting documents or a letter of explanation.